Appearance & Reality > The Lord Jesus Christ >

 In contrast to the Old Testament, a significant proportion of the truths and instructions, exhortations and warnings in the New Testament does not consist of such clear, direct communication from the Lord to His people through His servants, the apostles.

-Much of the exhortations and instructions from the Lord to His people through the apostles are by means of epistles.
-There is relatively little of clear, direct instructions and words from the Lord in the epistles.
-In other words, the Lord did not tell the apostles, “I want you to communicate these words to the people”, and they then repeated the exact words.
+Many of the exhortations and instructions from the Lord to His people through the apostles in the New Testament are by means of epistles.
+There are relatively few clear, direct instructions and words from the Lord in the epistles.
+In other words, the Lord did not tell the apostles, “I want you to communicate these words to the people”, and they then repeated the words of the Lord.

 Let us look at some examples.

 In 1 Corinthians, Paul addressed various issues confronting the church in Corinth.
 Paul did not say, “God told me to tell you this” or “These are the words of the Lord.”
-It was Paul writing to them: “Paul…to the church of God which is at Corinth”.
+It was Paul writing to them: “Paul … to the church of God which is at Corinth”.

-The epistle to the Corinthians begins this way, which is common in the other epistles of Paul:
+The Epistle to the Corinthians begins this way, which is common in the other epistles of Paul:

 1 Corinthians 1:1-2